Home › Blog › 7 Steps to Conduct a Survey- Best Practices, Tools, & More

 You can leverage the redeployment ability of surveys to compare customer experiences over time and track the changes.

-For example, a simple NPS survey on your product page can help you track customers’ loyalty and repurchase probability with time.
+For example, a simple NPS Survey Software on your product page can help you track customers’ loyalty and repurchase probability with time.
 You can rerun it every month to compare the scores and make improvements.

 But it’s not only restricted to a single page; you can compare the feedback data from different channels to design a cohesive and seamless omnichannel experience.